Subscribe to Our Newsletter

 What's covered in this article?

-A few years back, a hospital nurse was sentenced to eight years imprisonment for using 10 pieces of fake RM100 to buy an iPad from a person.
 There was also another news in 2017 about a man that was charged because he used a RM100 fake note at a stall in Dungun even after knowing that it was counterfeit money.
 He was sentenced to eight months imprisonment and a RM3,000 fine.
+If you knowingly try to use a fake RM100 note at a pasar malam just to "get rid of it," you are committing a serious crime.
+Section 489B states that using counterfeit notes as genuine can lead to up to 20 years in prison and a fine.

-3. How to Spot Fake Money?
+3. How to Spot a Fake Ringgit

 It is said that a lot of counterfeit money has been circulating at the night markets.
 As reported by the Borneo Post, BNM Kuching Head Rosani Mahamad Zain has said: “We would like to advice the public to remain vigilant, especially with the ‘pasar malam’ (night market) vendors when handling currency notes as counterfeit banknotes normally come in larger denominations such as RM50 and RM100.”